 Use proper page titles and meta descriptions

-Use informative titles and meta descriptions each page of content, particularly for your homepage and pages linked directly to your main navigation menu.
+Use informative titles and meta descriptions for each page of content, particularly for your homepage and pages linked directly to your main navigation menu.

 This will help to improve your click-through rate from the search results as well as improve the chances of important pages being displayed as Sitelinks.